Lesson 5 of 18

 When CDC sets a blood lead reference value of 3.5 µg/dL (the 2021 standard), they are not setting a safety threshold.
 They are setting a value above which 2.5% of US children sit.
 That is statistical, not biological.
 The biologically natural blood lead is roughly 0.016 µg/dL (Patterson 1987), or 200 times lower than the current US average for low-exposure populations.

 Every modern human is in a category that did not exist before 3000 BC.
-We are all exposed compared to our pre-industrial baseline.
-The question is not whether you have been exposed.
-The question is by how much, and which sources are still adding to the load now.
+Compared to our pre-industrial baseline, we are all carrying a load.
+The open question is how big it is for you, and which sources are still adding to it now.

 What “returning to baseline” would actually require.

 Phasing out leaded gasoline (US 1996) reduced atmospheric lead by ~95% over 25 years.
 Mean US child blood lead fell from a 1976-80 NHANES II GM of 14.9 µg/dL to a 2017-20 NHANES GM of 0.65 µg/dL.
 That is an extraordinary public health victory.
 It is also still 40x the pre-industrial baseline.
-We have covered the distance from Rome to today.
-We have not covered the distance from today to where we started.
+We closed most of the gap between Rome and now, but the stretch from now back to a clean baseline is still ahead of us.

 The remaining sources are residual lead in old housing paint and dust (the largest single source for modern US children), lead service lines in water systems (3-10 million homes), lead-pigmented dishware made before 1992 (still in millions of US kitchens), imported spices and consumer products with lead contamination (NYC NPSD database), and contaminated soil near former smelters and busy roadways.

 None of these are mysterious.
 None require a laboratory to detect.
 They are findable with $50-100 of testing per home.
 The reason most homes go untested is not technical.
-It is that the biological knowledge has not propagated to the population that owns the houses.
+It is that the science has not reached the people who own the houses.
 Most people who came to me for lead swabs in 2019 had already been poisoned.
-They were reactive, not proactive.
+They were reacting to harm that had already happened, not getting ahead of it.
 That is what this site is trying to change.

 ▬ Violent crime rate (FBI UCR, per 100k) ▬ Blood lead of 18-yr-olds in each year → right axis